 Wearing a full face mask requires the wearer to sleep in the supine position throughout the night.
 It is not very comfortable as people are likely to change their positions.
 Most sleep apnea patients are side sleepers because they find it easier to breathe in that position.
 Here are some masks that are suitable for side sleepers.

-CPAP pillow has a distinct shape, design, and is made up of a material that facilitates the CPAP therapy.
+CPAP pillow masks have a distinct shape, design, and is made up of a material that facilitates the CPAP therapy.
 It even has a signature cut out to accommodate the CPAP mask and tubes.
 The pillow material makes it easier to clean and is also resistant to any leaks.
-Lastly, the CPAP pillow provides great comfort to people and allows them to change their position while they sleep.
-To get the best comfort, pair a suitable mask based on your preferences with a CPAP pillow, and get the best results from CPAP therapy.
+Lastly, the pillow provides great comfort to people and allows them to change their position while they sleep.
+To get the best comfort, pair a suitable mask based on your preferences with a CPAP masks and pillows, and get the best results from CPAP therapy.